Alance9/Docsify/docsify_en/README.md

 > Docsify Framework to Build a Lightweight Static Website

-> It can be applied to blog system, personal resume, product manual and strategy guide.
+> It can be applied to blog system, CV, product manual and strategy guide.

 > Like building blocks, use a variety of optional plug-ins to quickly build a personalized blog.